 Flour Recall Expanded After More Food Poisoning Cases

 July 27, 2016 - General Mills is expanding its flour recall again after the company confirmed at least 4 new E. coli food poisoning associated with its products.
 The illnesses were reported by customers who ate or improperly handled raw dough or batter made with the affected flour.
-Click here to view a complete list of affected products.

 Do I Have a Betty Crocker Cake Mix Recall Lawsuit?